namazbaev/dashboard/README.md

 # dashboard

 Runs the app in the development mode.
-Open https://shakxzod-dashboard-1.netlify.app to view it in the browser.
+Demo https://shakxzod-dashboard-1.netlify.app to view it in the browser.